geckooooo/absclock/README.md

 # The Absolute Clock

 ### TL;DR
-* To get the current absolute time: `go run absclock.go`
+* To get the current absolute time: `% go run absclock.go`

 The Absolute Clock represents a single unique moment or event since the dawn of time (absolute time) as a colon-delimted string of time elements.
 Example: